 Transportation and Commuting

-Delaware’s position at the center of the Northeast Corridor makes it one of the best-connected small states in the country for commuters.
-Amtrak’s Northeast Regional and Acela services stop at Wilmington Station, providing direct service to Philadelphia (20 minutes), Baltimore (50 minutes), and Washington DC (90 minutes) multiple times daily.
-The SEPTA Wilmington/Newark line connects northern Delaware to central Philadelphia, providing a commuter rail option for Wilmington and Newark residents working in Philadelphia without the expense of living in Pennsylvania.
-DART First State provides bus service throughout the state, though Delaware remains primarily car-dependent outside the Wilmington urban core.
-Interstate 95 passes through the heart of the state, with the Delaware Memorial Bridge connecting to New Jersey and New York beyond.
+Delaware’s perch in the middle of the Northeast Corridor makes it one of the best-connected small states in the country for commuters.
+Amtrak’s Acela and Northeast Regional trains stop at Wilmington Station, putting Philadelphia roughly 20 minutes away, Baltimore about 50, and Washington around 90 — several times a day.
+SEPTA’s Wilmington/Newark Regional Rail line links northern Delaware to Center City Philadelphia, giving Wilmington and Newark residents a commuter-rail option without the cost of living in Pennsylvania.
+DART First State runs buses statewide, though the state stays largely car-dependent outside the Wilmington core.
+Interstate 95 cuts through the north of the state, and the Delaware Memorial Bridge carries traffic across to New Jersey and the New York region beyond.

 Overall Financial Picture

-Delaware’s financial profile is genuinely attractive for the right household: the combination of no sales tax, low property taxes, competitive income taxes, and housing costs below the regional norm creates a financial environment that compares favorably to every neighboring state.
-The people who benefit most are federal employees or corporate workers commuting to DC or Philadelphia, retirees with pension income, and remote workers who need to live within a day’s drive of Mid-Atlantic cities without paying Mid-Atlantic prices.
-Delaware’s small geographic size (the second-smallest state in the country) means that essentially any point in the state is within 45 minutes of Wilmington and within 2 hours of both Philadelphia and Baltimore — making it uniquely well-positioned as a base for Mid-Atlantic professional households who prioritize financial efficiency over proximity to a single urban center.
+For the right household the overall picture is genuinely strong: no sales tax, low property taxes, manageable income taxes, and housing below the regional norm add up to an environment that holds its own against every neighboring state.
+The biggest winners are federal and corporate workers commuting toward Washington or Philadelphia, retirees living on pension income, and remote workers who need to stay within a day’s drive of the Mid-Atlantic without paying Mid-Atlantic prices.
+Because Delaware is the second-smallest state in the country, almost any address sits within 45 minutes of Wilmington and two hours of both Philadelphia and Baltimore — a rare position for a household that values financial efficiency over proximity to a single downtown.

 Budgeting Practically for Delaware